w3f/polkadot-deployer/README.md

 ```
 Check the [Troubleshooting section](#troubleshooting) if something goes wrong with the installation.

+## Remote deployments

+polkadot-deployer allows you to create remote cloud deployments, currently it
+supports Google Cloud Platform for the infrastructure and Cloudflare for the
+DNS settings that make your network accessible through websockets RPC.

+In order to be able to deploy remotely you will need:

+* A project on GCP

+* GCP service account and credentials in the form of an environment variable
+`GOOGLE_CLOUD_KEYFILE_JSON` with the path of the json credentials file for
+your service account (see [here](https://cloud.google.com/iam/docs/service-accounts) for details).

+* Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and
+`CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started)
+for details about the API key, the email hould be the one used for registration).

+* Enough quota on GCP to create the required resources (terraform will show the
+exact errors if this condition is not met).

 ## Usage

 `polkadot-deployer` allows you to create, list, update and delete Polkadot